 - 1. Some experience of contributing to research grant applications. - 2.
 Some experience of teaching and assessment. - Some experience of supervising and supporting junior researchers and/or research degree students, and non-academic staff - 4.
-Some experience in TB - 5.
-Some experience in gender and health - 6.
-Some experience of working collaboratively with cross-institutional stakeholders - 7.
-Some experience working in or with collaborators in LMICs.
+Experience in real-time modelling and forecasting of infectious disease dynamics - 5.
+Experience in combining the results of multiple models - 6.
+Experience in analysing Covid-19